-Bingo: Great competitive starter or plenary for quick recall.
+Bingo: Great competitive starter or plenary for quick recall of key terminology.

 Bingo is an excellent, enjoyable, quick activity applying retrieval practice in a low stakes environment.
 Placed under slight timed pressure, pupils need to be quick thinking to recall key knowledge.